Rumbleship/oid/README.md

 # Rumbleship Oids

+## WIP
+  * Trying to incorporate the service name into the oid itself, so `wf.banking_812398` identified as belonging to a difference service from `wf.onboarding_1293012`
+  * Must still accept the old `wf_123921` which implicitly is for onboarding.

 ## Why Oid
 We use oids for several reasons:
 1. Exposing identifiers that are clearly prefixed with what they identify is immensely helpful for us as developers.